Dwarfobserver/Bottomless/README.md

 ### Project organisation

 The project is built with cmake.
-There is four targets :
+There is three main parts :

- - The common part, created as a static library
+ - The common code
- - The client executable
+ - The client
- - The server executable
+ - The server

- - The tests executable
+Each part has a static library and a test executable associated.
+The client and the server also generate their executables.

 The dependencies folder stores all external code used, apart from the C++ standard library.